maveric-coder/Terraform/README.md

 ### Terraform Modules
 * A module is a container for multiple resources that are used together.
 * Every Terraform configuration has atleast one module, called root module which consists of code files in the main working directory.
+* Modules can optionally take inputs and provide outputs to plug back into the main code.

 ```tf
 module "my-vpc-module"{